Detection of Trichomonas Vaginalis in Vaginal Speciemens from Women by Wet Mount, Culture and PCR

 dc.subject Culture en_US

-dc.subject Pcr en_US
+dc.subject PCR en_US

-dc.title Detection of Trichomonas Vaginalis in Vaginal Speciemens From Women by Wet Mount, Culture and Pcr en_US
+dc.title Detection of Trichomonas Vaginalis in Vaginal Speciemens from Women by Wet Mount, Culture and PCR en_US

 dc.title.alternative Trichomonas Vaginalis Tanısında Mikroskopi, Kültür ve Pcr Yöntemlerinin Karşılaştırılması en_US